Software Developer Skill Assessment: How to Hire the Best Software Engineer for Your Organization

 Flexibility

-The ability to learn and adapt is particularly critical for software professionals.
+The ability to learn and adapt is particularly critical anywhere on the software engineer career path.
 Software changes more frequently than skill sets in other industries or professions.
-A developer must dedicate significant time to professional development and continuous education to keep current.
+A developer must dedicate significant time to professional development and continuous education to ensure they’re using the most efficient tools for productivity.

-Miscommunication is the parent to poor products.
-When both parties clearly understand the requirements and the finished product, development is more efficient and effective.
+Miscommunication often leads to poor products, premature optimization, and other expensive efficiency issues.
+When both parties clearly understand the requirements and the finished product, development is more efficient and effective throughout the entire product life cycle.

-A software developer should convey ideas and solutions in simple language free of jargon and tech-speak.
-One way to test communication skills is to set up a scrum meeting with your existing team and watch the candidate’s interactions and communication style.
-Is the candidate courteous?
-Do they wait their turn to speak or interrupt constantly?
-Maybe you can have the team and candidate perform a task or solve a problem so you can observe the candidate in a realistic work environment.
+A software developer should convey ideas and solutions in simple language free of jargon and tech-speak — especially when collaborating with non-technical team members.
+One way to test communication skills is to set up a Scrum meeting with an existing team and note the candidate’s interactions and communication style.
+If possible, the team and candidate may also perform a task or solve a problem to observe the candidate in a realistic work environment.

 Collaboration and Teamwork